-That’s a blunt way to start a review, I know, but there’s no other way to really put it.
-I’ll admit that I’ve long since reached maximum Zombie Fatigue, but other things, such as the video games “The Walking Dead” and “The Last of Us,” have proven there’s plenty of mileage in the concept, when given the proper attention.
+That's a blunt way to start a review, I know, but there's no other way to really put it.
+I'll admit that I've long since reached maximum Zombie Fatigue, but other things such as video games like "The Walking Dead" and "The Last of Us" have proven there's plenty of mileage in the concept, when given the proper attention.

 But then a movie like "World War Z" comes along and I'm reminded of why I'm so sick of the overuse of these creatures.

 The best zombie material is found when the focus is distinctly not on the zombies, but the humans caught in the middle of the apocalypse.
 There's a lot of drama to be mined and social commentary to explore in those situations.
 "World War Z" does not do this.
 Instead, it's mostly just Brad Pitt running around in various countries, talking to people and then eventually running away from a swirling mass of CGI zombies.

 Granted, the idea of a globe-trotting action film centered on a zombie apocalypse does have some merit, especially given that nothing of the sort has ever been attempted before.
 It would help, then, if this had action scenes worth a whiff or a hero that had any sort of significant defining characteristics.
 It has neither.